 In its most basic form~\cite{huang2017real}, optical flow is estimated on the consecutive input frames.
 Then, this flow is warped with a previously stylized frame.
-Temporal loss is calculated between current stylized frame and warped stylized frame.
-In~\cite{chen2019mocycle}, optical flow is estimated using FlowNet~\cite{ilg2017flownet} on both input frames and generated frames.
+The temporal loss is calculated between the current stylized frame and the warped stylized frame.
+In MocycleGAN~\cite{chen2019mocycle}, optical flow is estimated using FlowNet~\cite{ilg2017flownet} on both input and generated frames.
 Estimated flows for both sides are first translated to other domain using motion translators.
 These translated flows are used for warping and calculating the loss similar to~\cite{huang2017real}.
 This model requires 8 generators, 4 discriminators, 4 optical flow and 2 motion translation models forwards for just a single iteration.

-In another line of studies, temporal predictor networks~\cite{bansal2018recycle, liu2020unsupervised, tip_video}, knowledge distillation~\cite{chen2020optical}, 3D convolution models~\cite{bashkirova2018unsupervised}, feature transformations~\cite{li2019learning} and self supervision~\cite{liu2021unsupervised} are proposed to incorporate temporal relations.
-ReCycleGAN~\cite{bansal2018recycle} is an extension of CycleGAN~\cite{cyclegan} with additional temporal predictors which aims to predict the next frame given two previous frames.
-This predicted frame is also translated to target domain and an additional loss is calculated between predicted and real frame.
+Temporal predictor networks~\cite{bansal2018recycle, liu2020unsupervised, tip_video, I2V-GAN2021, roma}, knowledge distillation~\cite{chen2020optical}, 3D convolution models~\cite{bashkirova2018unsupervised}, feature transformations \cite{li2019learning} and self-supervision~\cite{liu2021unsupervised} are also proposed to incorporate temporal relations.
+ReCycleGAN~\cite{bansal2018recycle} is an extension of CycleGAN~\cite{cyclegan} with additional temporal predictors that aims to predict the next frame given two previous frames.
+This predicted frame is also translated into target domain and an additional loss is calculated between the predicted and the real frames.

 In addition to natural grouping of the methods based on the supervision they have (i.e. supervised/paired or unsupervised/unpaired), current video-to-video translation methods could also be grouped into two categories based on the type of the target dataset (note that the source dataset is video sequences).
 The first category assumes that the target dataset contains a single style image.
 These methods~\cite{chen2017coherent, ruder2016artistic, huang2017real} usually utilize feed forward Convolutional Neural Networks (CNN) to perform translation.
 They extend image based Neural Style Transfer (NST) for videos with the addition of temporal components.
 On the other hand, the second group considers the target domain to contain ordered sequence of frames.
 In~\cite{wang2018vid2vid, bansal2018recycle} Generative Adversarial Networks (GANs) are utilized.
 Similar to previous category, image-to-image translation baselines are usually extended with temporal networks and loss functions.